-The Cobra-provided NiMH batteries may be charged in a car or boat using the appropriate 12V power cord.
+The Cobra-provided LiON battery pack may be charged at home, in a car or in a boat using the appropriate 12V or 120V power cord with the charger.

-- 1. Insert the power cord into the side of the radio. - 2.
-Insert the other end of the power cord into a 12V power source. - 3.
-Observe that the red light on the power cord glows to indicate that power is present. - 4.
-Allow the batteries to charge for 12 to 14 hours before use.
+- 1. Insert one (1) of the power cords into the back of the drop-in charger. - 2.
+Insert the other end of the power cord into the appropriate 12V or 120V power source. - 3.
+Remove the spacer from the charger and insert the entire radio/battery into the charger.
+The metal charge contacts on the battery will contact the mating prongs in the charger to transfer the charging current. - 4.
+Observe that the red light on the front of the charger glows to indicate that the battery pack is properly seated and the charger is operating. - 5.
+Allow the batteries to charge for five (5) to six (6) hours before use.
+The light will change back to green when the battery is fully charged.